 Although both sides of New Smyrna are easily walkable, Indian River North divides them.
 Visitors usually need to take the Causeway to cross from the beach to the museums and attractions to the west.

-That doesn’t mean, however, they have to rent a car or suffer long taxi rides.
+That doesn’t mean, however, they have to rent a car or suffer long taxi rides, making New Smyrna an affordable Florida beach town.
 There is so much to do and so many great places to eat, however, that visitors can stay on the barrier island half of town and enjoy a lovely vacation.

 In addition to the most relaxing beaches in Florida Atlantic coast, Jacksonville offers music festivals and other seasonal attractions.
 Arts and crafts events pop up along the coast, and the town’s water-park and museums make the coastal resort, Jacksonville Beach very family-friendly.